mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 Traffic didn't give me a clean opportunity to turn left onto _Ross-Durrance Road_ so I headed up, then down for an impromtu trip to _Willis Point_.
 The long climb back out of _Willis Point_ was slow but steady.
 Before I knew it, I was turning right on _Ross-Durrance Road_ for the trip to the foot of _Bear Mountain_.

-According to Strava, I beat my time by 12 seconds over the 7.1 km segment _"Up N Over Bear Mountain"_ set about a month ago and a full 2 minutes and 14 seconds set about this time last year.
+According to Strava, I beat my time over the segment _"Up N Over Bear Mountain"_ (7.1 km) set about a month ago and am now a full 2 minutes and 14 seconds from about this time last year.
 Heading down the south side of the hill, I had some sketchy gusts of wind to deal with.

 My trip continued west after a 5 minute stop to top up of my water bottles at the _Happy Valley Market_.
 I was ~2:40:00 into the ride at this point.
 <!----->